Tools & calculators

 A card for the domestic traveller

 In spite of the international travel insurance and the absence of a foreign transaction surcharge, this is a card most suited to the regular domestic traveller, and perhaps only occasional overseas adventurer.
 The auto-redemption facility can effectively make it a Velocity points card for Virgin frequent flyers, with the extra flexibility of other redemption types if required.
-Add in the free flight, lounge passes, domestic travel insurance and stand-alone rental vehicle excess cover, and it’s clearly the ideal card for anyone who needs to travel in Australia for either business or leisure.
+Add in the Velocity bonus points, annual free flight and lounge passes, domestic travel insurance and stand-alone rental vehicle excess cover, and it’s clearly the ideal card for anyone who needs to travel in Australia for either business or leisure.

 A free domestic return flight each year after spending $500 is a good starting point.